jonkiparsky/about/sponsorship.md

 As a sponsor, you will get a chance to **speak to the crowd** at the event, and pitch your company (or whatever it is you have to pitch).
 Sponsors generally speak for a minute or two.
 Up to five minutes isn't unheard of, but starts to feel long.
 People lose interest if they are being pitched too hard.

 When sponsoring **pizza**, a Boston Python organizer will purchase the pizza.
-You can pay by contributing to donate.bostonpython.com.
+You can pay by making a donation to the Python Software Foundation at <http://donate.bostonpython.com>.
 When sponsoring **drinks** at the bar, you bring a credit card and work it out with the bartender there.

 The night of the event, we can provide table space for you to put out materials, or hand out swag if you want, but that is not expected or required.

-If you have any questions at all, feel free to get in touch with the leadership team with the Contact Us link on the left.
+If you have any questions at all, feel free to get in touch with the leadership team at <leaders@bostonpython.com>.